MDAnalysis/mdanalysis-sphinx-theme/docs/index.rst

         "prev_next_buttons_location": "bottom",
         # Add an icon next to external links
         "style_external_links": False,
-        # The background colour of the search area in the navigation bar
-        "style_nav_header_background": "white",
         # If enabled, navigation entries are not expandable
         "collapse_navigation": True,
         # If enabled, the navigation bar scrolls with the main page